 Next the script will be produced.
 It is the heart and soul of your creative story, and whether you’re creating an emotive story or a marketing animation, your script will play a large role in determining how your animation is received.

 The script will communicate your message and narrate the overall animation.
 Brainstorming and script writing will take 5-8 days to complete.

 Now when the script is ready, projects including narration and / or dialogues will be passed to the VO artists.
 The sooner the voice over is recorded the better.
 It determines how a final effect will look like, affecting the length and the rhythm of the animation.

-It takes around 1-3 days to complete this stage, however it can be processed parallelly to the concept art stage.
+It takes around 1-3 days to complete this stage, however it can be processed parallelly to the key illustration stage.